Costs and financial assistance

 It depends on the kind of school.

-- State-integrated schools usually charge compulsory fees called “attendance dues”.
-These schools usually own their own land and buildings, and this fee is for property costs.
+- State-integrated schools: proprietors of state-integrated schools usually charge a compulsory fee called 'attendance dues'.
+The proprietor provides land and buildings for these schools, and this fee is for property costs.

 - Private schools receive limited government funding, so they do charge a set fee each term, or for the year.
 The fees should be clearly set out in their enrolment information or prospectus.

 - stationery such as exercise books, pens, pencils

 - school uniforms